Avinashsharma01/C/README.md

 \e Escape sequence It represents the ASCII escape character.
 \s Space Character It represents the ASCII space character.
 \d Delete Character It represents the ASCII DEL character.

+# Loop chapter start from here.
+1. for loop
+2. while loop
+3. do while loop
+4. nested loop

+### iteration means on round or